Spokenly logoSpokenly Docs

 Spokenly CLI (Command Line)

-Transcribe audio and video files from your terminal with the spokenly command.
+Transcribe audio and video files, answer AI agent questions by voice, and manage word replacements with the spokenly command.

-The spokenly CLI lets you transcribe audio and video files directly from your terminal.
-It connects to the Spokenly app running on your Mac and returns plain text, SRT, VTT, or Markdown output.
+The spokenly CLI lets you transcribe audio and video files and manage your word replacements from your terminal.
+AI agents can also run it to ask you questions and get your spoken answers back as text.
+It connects to the Spokenly app running on your Mac.
+Transcriptions can be returned as plain text, SRT, VTT, Markdown, or JSON.

 Install